 Requirements for the Majors in Computer Science.
 Susquehanna offers two degree programs in computer science.
 To earn the Bachelor of Arts degree in computer science, students successfully complete, with grades of C- or better, the equivalent of the following 54 semester hours:

-- 4 CSCI:181 Principles of Computer Science
+- 4 CSCI-181 Principles of Computer Science

-- 4 CSCI:281 Data Structures
+- 4 CSCI-281 Data Structures

-- 4 CSCI:282 Computer Organization
+- 4 CSCI-282 Computer Organization

-- 4 INFS:375 Database Programming
+- 4 INFS-375 Database Programming

-- 4 CSCI:381 Algorithms
+- 4 CSCI-381 Algorithms

-- 4 MATH:111 Calculus I
+- 4 MATH-111 Calculus I

-- 4 MATH:108 Introduction to Statistics or equivalent
+- 4 MATH-180 Statistical Methods

-- 4 MATH:201 Linear Algebra
+- 4 MATH-201 Linear Algebra

-- 4 MATH:221 Discrete Structures
+- 4 MATH-221 Discrete Structures

 - 12 12 semester hours of computer science (CSCI) courses at the 300 level or above

-- 6 Six hours chosen from 150 level or above computer science or information systems courses or other computer-related courses as approved by the computer science department head
+- 6 Six hours chosen from 150 level or above computer science, information systems, data science/analytics or other computer-related courses as approved by the Mathematical Sciences department head

 Bachelor of Science in Computer Science.
-To earn the Bachelor of Science degree in computer science, a student must complete the requirements for the Bachelor of Arts in computer science plus MATH:112 Calculus II, PHYS:204 and either PHYS:101 or
+To earn the Bachelor of Science degree in computer science, a student must complete the requirements for the Bachelor of Arts in computer science plus MATH-112 Calculus II, PHYS-204 and either PHYS-101 or PHYS-205.

-PHYS:205.
 All courses must be completed with a grade of C- or higher.